-Bodrum Castle (The Castle of St. Peter) Bodrum Castle or The Castle of St. Peter is located in the small rocky peninsula set on the south-west coast of Anatolia, near Bodrum.
-The peninsula is thought to have been used as a rear base for Byzantine troops in ancient times and later for Turkish people during medieval periods.
-The Castle was built by the Order of St. John of Jerusalem (alternatively known as the Knights of Rhodes) under the guidance of The Grand Master Philibert de Naillac at around 1400s, and was ruled by them until 1522, when it was conquered by Suleiman I (Suleiman the Magnificent).
-In Ottoman Period, the Bodrum Castle was first used as a small garrison and in 1895 it was transformed into a prison.
-During World War One on May 26th, 1915, the castle was bombarded by French battleship and many prisoners were moved inland with most of the guards evacuating before capture.
-When Italy invaded Bodrum Territory they set up their headquarters at the abandoned castle.
-Following the success of the Turkish War of Independence under the leadership of Mustafa Kemal on July 5th 1921, when Italian military forces were dispersed, Castle was used as a military base again in 1939.
-In 1962, the government turned the castle into a museum for underwater discoveries of ancient shipwrescks in the Aegean Sea.
-The Bodrum Castle reflects many features from the medieval European castle, but because it's situated in Asia Minor (Anatolia), it also shows cultural influence.
-It is considered an extension of Europe historically due to its multinational population.
-The Bodrum Castle has been added to the Tentative List of UNESCO in 2016.
+Bodrum Castle (The Castle of St. Peter) The Castle of St. Peter, also known as Bodrum Castle, is located on a small rocky peninsula along the southwestern coast of Anatolia near Bodrum.
+This peninsula was historically used as a base by Byzantine and Turkish troops during ancient and medieval times.
+Constructed by the Order of St. John of Jerusalem, also known as the Knights of Rhodes, under the leadership of Grand Master Philibert de Naillac in the 1400s, the castle was ruled by them until 1522 when it was captured by Suleiman I, also known as Suleiman the Magnificent.
+During the Ottoman period, Bodrum Castle was initially used as a garrison and was later transformed into a prison in 1895.
+In 1915, the castle was bombarded by a French battleship during World War I, causing many prisoners to be relocated inland.
+When Italy invaded the Bodrum Territory, they established their headquarters in the abandoned castle.
+After the success of the Turkish War of Independence under the leadership of Mustafa Kemal, the castle was repurposed as a military base in 1939.
+It was later turned into a museum in 1962 to showcase ancient shipwrecks discovered in the Aegean Sea.
+Although the Bodrum Castle shares many features with medieval European castles, its location in Asia Minor has resulted in cultural influences.
+The castle has a multinational population and is considered a historical extension of Europe.
+In 2016, Bodrum Castle was added to the Tentative List of UNESCO.